google/oss-fuzz/README.md

 Following Google's standard [disclosure policy](https://googleprojectzero.blogspot.com/2015/02/feedback-and-data-driven-updates-to.html) oss-fuzz will adhere to following disclosure principles:
   - **90-day deadline**.
-After notifying library authors, we will open reported issues in 90 days, or sooner if the fix is released.
+After notifying target authors, we will open reported issues in 90 days, or sooner if the fix is released.
   - **Weekends and holidays**.
 If a deadline is due to expire on a weekend or US public holiday, the deadline will be moved to the next normal work day.
   - **Grace period**.
 We will have a 14-day grace period.
-If a 90-day deadline will expire but library engineers let us know before the deadline that a patch is scheduled for release on a specific day within 14 days following the deadline, the public disclosure will be delayed until the availability of the patch.
+If a 90-day deadline will expire but upstream engineers let us know before the deadline that a patch is scheduled for release on a specific day within 14 days following the deadline, the public disclosure will be delayed until the availability of the patch.

 ## Documentation

-* [New Library Guide](docs/new_library.md) walks through steps necessary to add fuzzers to an open source project.
+* [New Target Guide](docs/new_target.md) walks through steps necessary to add new targets to oss-fuzz.
 * [Running and Building Fuzzers](docs/building_running_fuzzers.md) documents the process for fuzzers that are *part of target project* source code repository.
 * [Running and Building External Fuzzers](docs/building_running_fuzzers_external.md) documents the process for fuzzers that are